thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. code-block:: bash

    cd ~/work/sof/sof/tools/
-   ./autogen.sh
+   mkdir build_tools && cd build_tools
-   ./configure
+   cmake ..
-   make
+   make -j4

 Topology and tools build results
 --------------------------------

-The topology files are located in the topology folder.
+The topology files are located in the *tools/build_tools/topology* folder.
 Copy them to the target machine's /lib/firmware/intel/ folder.

-The *sof-logger* tool is in the *tools/logger* folder.
+The *sof-logger* tool is in the *tools/build_tools/logger* folder.
 Copy it to the target machine's /usr/bin directory.

 Build Linux kernel